bananahand/tag_e621/README.md

 4) Make the script executable: `chmod +x tag_e621.sh`
 5) Run the script: `./tag_e621.sh`

+On the first run it will convert the posts csv to json, then trim that json to create objects as {md5, [tags]} for easy lookup with grep.
+It also cleans some post descriptions containing bad characters that break the json processor.
+These first run steps take about 5 minutes to complete before the tagging starts.
+I've added logic to detect if these temporary files have already been generated so you can skip to speed up the time it takes for tagging to start.

+From my tests on a machine with a spinning HDD the script tags 1 image every ~300ms which slightly over 3 per second.
+If your images are on an NVMe SSD I would expect tagging to be even faster.

 Note: exiftool doesn't support writing to swf or webm so these files will be skipped.